taikiy/kernel/doc/real_mode_development.md

 We add [`message.txt`](../message.txt) file and append the content to `boot.bin` using `dd` command (see [`Makefile`](../Makefile)).
 When we start up a QEMU with `boot.bin`, it treats it as a hard disk.

-Whenever CPU reads data from a hard disk, it must be one full block (512 bytes).
+Whenever CPU reads data from a hard disk, it must be one full sector (512 bytes).
 We need to make sure that our message (starting from the second sector 0x200 because we use the first sector for our bootloader code), is padded with zeros until the end of the sector

 Disk access is done via [`Int13h/AH=02h`](http://www.ctyme.com/intr/rb-0607.htm).

+Note how we created an empty label called `buffer` at the very end of the bootloader code.
+Because the bootloader code is 512 bytes, this label is not loaded into the memory.
+That doesn't mean we cannot use the memory pointed by this label.
+Since the label is at the end, it points to 0x7e00 = 0x7c00 (start of the bootloader) + 0x200 (512 bytes).

 ## Notes